mikepk/botocore/docs/source/reference/services/appstream.rst

     :type DomainJoinInfo: dict
     :param DomainJoinInfo:

-      The information needed for streaming instances to join a domain.
+      The information needed to join a Microsoft Active Directory domain.